Avangardum/AvangardumStyleConvention/Readme.md

 Use immutable collections (`ImmutableList`, `ImmutableHashSet`, etc.) where possible.

-Functions should both accept and return concrete collection types.
+Functions should both accept and return most abstract collection types, preferably `IEnumerable`.

 ### Formatting

 There should be no whitespace between a method name and its parameters.

-In a new expression there should be no whitespace between an object type and its constructor parameters.
+In a `new` expression there should be no whitespace between an object type and its constructor parameters.
+For target-typed `new`, a single whitespace should exist before `new` and parentheses.

-In a new expression there should be a single whitespace between constructor parameters and field initializers, or, in case if there are no constructor parameters, between an object type and field initializers.
+In a `new` expression there should be a single whitespace between constructor parameters and field initializers, or, in case if there are no constructor parameters, between an object type and field initializers.

 There should be a single whitespace between `do`, `while`, `if`, `using`, `fixed` and the following parentheses.